shamim1258/Shamim/Technology/Python/libraries.md

          -  `unified_diff(str_1, str_2)`
          -  class accepts two strings of data and then returns each word that was either inserted or deleted from the first.
       -  context_diff(s1,s2) : Only difference from unified_diff method is that it returns changes lines with `!`
+   -  shutil : To perform basic operation on file like copy, move, delete etc.
+      -  shutil.copy(source, destination) : Copy file from source file to destination file or path
+      -  shutil.copy2(source, destination) : Same as above copy method only difference is this also copy the file metadata.
 .
 ## Packages
 -  Package is directory with __init__.py file and other python files where name of directory is package name.